charlesneimog/Awesome-Pd/docs/objects/blip~.md

 # blip~

-`blip~` uses DSF (Discrete-Summation Formulae) to generate waveforms as a sum of cosines.
-It takes a frequency in hertz for the fundamental, a number of harmonics, a multiplier for the partials after the first one and the lowest harmonic number (by default it generates an impulse waveform).
-This object is based on Csound's 'gbuzz' opcode.
+`blip~` is a band-limited oscillator that generates waveforms by summing cosines using Discrete-Summation Formulae (DSF).
+It allows precise control over the fundamental frequency, number of harmonics, spectral multiplier, and lowest harmonic, enabling the creation of various timbres.
+It also supports phase modulation and hard/soft sync, with optional MIDI pitch input for frequency.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `blip~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>